netlify/staticgen/content/projects/my_py_site.md

 templates:
   - HTML
   - Jinja2
-description: The most simplest and lightweight static site and blog generator for c++ enthusiasts.
+description: The world's smallest and lightweight static site and blog generator for Python lovers.
 ---

 # my_py_site